rapid7/metasploit-framework/How-to-use-Metasploit::Framework::Obfuscation::CRandomizer.md

 Every class in CodeFactory, except for Base, FakeFunction, and FakeFunctionCollection, is a stub candidate that gets randomly selected and used in the source code.

 If a stub requires a native API call, then the class can specify `@dep` to set that dependency.
 If the source code does not support the API call, then the next stub candidate is used (or until one is found).
-For example, the `Metasploit::Framework::Obfuscation::CRandomizer::CodeFactory::OutputDebugString` class is used to generate a fake OutputDebugString call, and the dependency is set as `['OutputDebugString']`.
+For example, the `CRandomizer::CodeFactory::OutputDebugString` class is used to generate a fake OutputDebugString call, and the dependency is set as `['OutputDebugString']`.
 If the source code includes the Windows.h header, the CRandomizer knows it is okay to inject OutputDebugString.
 If not, CRandomizer will not use it.

 ## Modifier

+The Modifier class decides how something should be modified, and actually modifies the source code.

 ## Parser